mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Harbours are protective spaces suitable for docking of ships, at times natural or man-made with protection offered by artificially created harbour walls extending out into the sea creating a sheltered space, prevent large waves from entering but also allowing movement out into the open sea, the possibility for refuelling or maintaining sea vessels and infrastructure to connect to rail or road links for transport in-land.
 The term harbour is used metaphorically to indicate a space of safety, nurturing and a gathering space for like minds.

-**Design as simplification**
+**Design as simplification / abstraction**

+SUMMARISE - MOVE EXTRA / EXAMPLES UP TO THE FIRST SECTION - FIND A GOOD PLACE FOR IT.

 Many design decisions were made to create a supported, simplified coding environment.
 Relevant examples from the previous chapter include: using an online code playground; skirting use of specialist terminology; hiding away un-needed complexity in the code template.

 The motivations for creating starter templates are similar for both educators and professional template creators.
 The goal being to want to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.

-This strong alignment with authentic, professional practice may help learners transition to other forms of web coding projects, due to the similarity of as this element of practice.
-CH.5

-My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.

 **The magic of working in authentic waters**

 The intrigue  of opening up previously mysterious areas and seeing or experimenting with what makes them tick is explored in Ch.2.

 The same principle applies here in early stages of the learning experience.
 The process of clicking remix to fix a broken, half baked game involves viewing and altering code in unfamiliar territory, even if the code template has been simplified it is still an authentic tool set, and thus motivational [FIND SOURCE]

+This strong alignment with authentic, professional practice may help learners transition to other forms of web coding projects, due to the similarity of as this element of practice.
+CH.5

+My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.

 **The same value of protection from a complex environment applies to accessing documentation.**